Lego Mindstorms: Lego Education Spike Prime

 Spike Prime was announced in April 2019.
 While not being part of the Mindstorms product line, the basic set includes three motors (1 large 2 medium) and sensors for distance, force and color a controller brick based on an STM32F413 microcontroller and 520+ Lego Technic elements.
+Majority of these motors and sensors, including the hub, would serve as the electric components for the then-upcoming Robot Inventor set.

 Lego Mindstorms Robot Inventor

 Lego Mindstorms Robot Inventor was announced in June 2020 and released later in autumn.
+It is the last commercially available Mindstorms set before the discontinuation of the theme announced in October 2022.
 It has four medium motors from Spike Prime, two sensors (distance sensor and color/light sensor) also from Spike Prime, a Spike Prime hub with a six-axis gyroscope, an accelerometer, and support for controllers and phone control.
 It also has 902+ Lego Technic elements.
+This set was discontinued in 2022 with Lego promising app support through 2024.

 Programming languages

 Use in education

 Mindstorms kits are also sold and used as an educational tool, originally through a partnership between Lego and the MIT Media Laboratory.
 The educational version of the products is called Mindstorms for Schools or Mindstorms Education, and later versions come with the ROBOLAB GUI-based programming software, developed at Tufts University using the National Instruments LabVIEW as an engine.